 N≈0.74 (D/d)3

+Aerosolized particles (< 5 μm), as soon as the leave the body, will be dehydrated almost instantaneously and transformed into droplet nuclei [17]; therefore, we can assume that the aerosolized particles containing viruses, will be reduced in volume until they reach the maximal packaging volume, containing N particles.
+In other words, droplet nuclei will always have an N number of virions; the optimal packaging will determine a limit for the particle shrinkage.
+It is assumed here that the contribution to the final volume of gel-forming compounds will be minimal compared to the contribution of virions.

-[17]For instance, the volume of a sphere of 5 µm will be 4/3 π 2.53 = 65.45 µm3.
+For instance, the volume of a sphere of 5 µm will be 4/3 π 2.53 = 65.45 µm3.
 And the maximal packing volume for spheres will be 65.45 x 0.74 = 48.43 µm3.
 A virion of 400 nm has 4/3 π 0.23 = 0.034 µm3.
 Then, 1445 particles of 400 nm will be packed in that microdroplet.
-However, if we have a virion of 80 nm, N= 0.74 (5/0.08)3= 180,664.
-This is 125-fold over 400 nm particle.
-Thus, the concentration in a 5 μm droplet decreases two orders of magnitude if the virion is 400 nm instead of 80 nm.
-For particles of an average of 160 nm, N= 0.74 (5/0.16)3 =22,583 particles of 160 nm in a 5 μm droplet.
+However, if we have a virion of 80 nm, N= 0.74 (5/0.08)3= 180,664 particles.
+This is 125-fold over the 1445 virions in a 400 nm particle.
+Thus, the concentration of virions in a 5 μm droplet decreases two orders of magnitude if the virion is 400 nm instead of 80 nm.
+For particles of an average of 160 nm, we will have N= 0.74 (5/0.16)3 =22,583 particles in a 5 μm droplet.

 Figure 1 illustrates the theoretical number of virions N vs virion diameter d (nm) in droplets of 5 μm and 100 μm.
-These results agree with earlier experimental results showing that the capacity of a particle to carry virion correlates with volume and not with the number of particles; and that the capacity increases with the particle size.
+These results agree with earlier experimental results showing that the ability of a particle to carry virion correlates with volume and not with the number of particles; and that the capacity increases with the particle size.
 The relationship was described by a power law [18].
-Thus, our hypothesis of optimal packing following a relationship with a potency of three (x3) was already verified experimentally .
-The optimal packaging not always occurs, since in some cases the experimental data were in agreement with a quadratic power law (x2 instead of x3, with x= D/d).
-Nevertheless, what is important here is that the N value does not find a theoretical limitation with the volume of the particle.
-The only consequence will be a reduction in the air concentration that will follow the relationship C = N/m3= 0.74(D/d)3/m3.
+Thus, our hypothesis of optimal packing following a relationship with a potency of three (x3) was already verified experimentally for MS2 (a bacteriophage of 27-34 nm), TGEV (transmissible gastrointestinal virus; a spherical 100-150 nm coronavirus of pigs), SIV (swine influenza virus) and AIV (avian influenza virus) viruses; the three animal viruses share genetical and physical similarities with human viruses.
+The slope values of N vs particle diameter D were a little over 3: 3.7 for infectious and 3.2 for total MS2 viruses.
+What is important here is that the N value does not find a theoretical limitation with the volume of the particle.
+The only consequence of having smaller particle sizes will be a reduction in the air concentration that will follow the relationship C = N/m3= 0.74(D/d)3/m3.

 It should be noted that in a 100 µm droplet, we may have up to 3 x 109 virions of 60 nm compared to 4 x 105 in a 5 μm droplet.
 Four orders of magnitude less!
-This may explain why the virus is much more infective and effective when the droplets are over 5 μm, or even 100 μm, or more.
+This may explain why the virus is much more infective when the droplets are over 5 μm, or even 100 μm, or more.
 With a big size in the virions, normally the amount in the air may not be enough to reach an infectivity threshold.
 The virions will be probably degraded before they have a chance to infect.
-However, in a crowded place or a room without appropriate ventilation, thinks could be different.
+However, in a crowded place or a room without appropriate ventilation, things could be different.